September to May

 Children (6 – 11 years) – 748,275

 Youth (15 – 17) – 855,745

-Although education in Burkina Faso is compulsory for children aged between 7 and 14, this rule is not enforced.
-The country faces many pressing education challenges.
-The existing literacy system is inefficient and lacks good sectoral coordination.
+Although education in Burkina Faso is compulsory for children aged 7–14, this rule is not enforced, and the average child attends school for just 1.5 years.
+More than half of the adult population is illiterate.
 Gender disparity can be seen from the first year of primary education, with 49.3% of boys attending school against 37.2% of girls.
-The spread of AIDS and other prevalent diseases has compromised ongoing efforts to make education more accessible — reduction of the average lifespan limit the benefits from investments in education, while increased teacher and student absenteeism threatens the very effectiveness of the educational system as people become sick or are needed at home.
-All of these effects have rendered the management of education complex.
+The spread of AIDS and other prevalent diseases has compromised ongoing efforts to make education more accessible.

 About the country

 20.32 million people

 Burkina Faso has a primarily tropical climate with average annual temperature of 30-32 °C (86-90 °F) in the north and 32-33 °C (90-91 °F) in the south

 October to May, during which harmattan, a hot dry wind from Sahara, blows